francishogue/social-o-matic/README.md

-social-o-mator
+Social-O-matic
 ==============

-Quick and easy way to add social plugins to your website.
+Quick and easy way to add social plugins to your website (Facebook JS API, Twitter API & YouTube API).